Learn About Hyperlocal Marketing

 Even things as simple as hanging out a shingle, holding town hall meetings, and community events were all early ways of reaching people in close proximity to a place of business.
 And, nowhere do we see more long-lasting effects of hyper-marketing via close social interaction than in the spread of religion.
 Messages delivered over two thousand years ago still resonate with millions of Christian people worldwide.

 Printed Materials: Wings To Allow The Human Voice To Reach More Locals

 People can only shout so loud and so long, and the desire to be heard - and remembered - certainly must have played a part in the quest for new ways of printing mass materials.

 Over time, the ability to print materials afforded exciting and innovative ways to get attention in local areas beyond the street corner: the billboard replaced town fliers, and as newspapers, magazines, and books became more widely available, the voice of the town criers were replaced with a new voice: that of writers and journalists.

 The easier and more affordable it became to print materials, the more businesses began creating flyers, posters, pamphlets, and business cards.
 Enter in direct mail marketing and coupons in the "Sunday edition."

-How The Golden Age of Technology Changed Hyperlocal Marketing
+The Golden Age of Technology and Hyperlocal Marketing

 As modern technology gave birth to radio and television, only a few companies with large advertising budgets could reach into the living rooms of families across the country, thereby mass penetrating every hyperlocal area where people had TVs.